michaelnowotny/hybrid-smart-contract-kit/README.md

 ## Transfer 10000 ETH on Local Ethereum Node From Coinbase To Development Account
 - Navigate to `geth_scripts` and run `./sendEth.sh`. - Remember to navigate back to the `hybrid-smart-contract-kit` root directory.

+## Transfer 10000 AVAX Each on Local Avalanche Node from Pre-Funded Account to Dev Accounts
+- Run `avalanche_scripts/send_avax.sh`.

 ## Deploy LINK Token Contract (Only Needs to be Done on Local Networks, not Public Ones) and add to MetaMask
 - Either run `./brownie_scripts/deploy_link_token.sh` or `brownie run scripts/infrastructure/deploy_link_token.py --network local`.
 - Copy the address at which the LINK token has been deployed, click `Import tokens` in MetaMask below the list of all coins and tokens, and paste into the field `Token Contract Address`.
 Finally, click `Add Custom Token`.